bentasker/LocalChat/docs/server-api.md

-### closeRoom

-This can only be successfully called by the room's owner. `closeRoom` will close the current room, remove all associated messages, sessions and user accounts.

-    {
-        "action":"closeRoom",
-        "payload": {
-                    "roomName": "[name of room]",
-                    "user": user,
-                    "sesskey": sessionkey
-        }
-    }

-*Response*

-If successful, the value of `status` will be `ok`.

-Rooms should always be closed when they are no longer required.
-The server will (by default) automatically close inactive rooms after a period, but this is intended as a safety net (in case the admin gets disconnected and cannot reconnect for some reason).

-### inviteUser

-Used to invite a user into the current room.
-Can be called by admin's and users alike (`SYSTEM` will push a message into the room to notify others of the invite)

-    {
-        "action":"inviteUser",
-        "payload": {
-                    "roomName": "[name of room]",
-                    "user": user,
-                    "invite": [user to invite],
-                    "pass": [new users pass]
-                    "sesskey": sessionkey
-        }
-    }

-When inviting a user, we need to specify their username as `invite` and their authentication password as `pass`

-*Response*

-If successful, the value of `status` will be `ok`. `SYSTEM` will also push a message into the room that `user` invited `invite`

-### banUser

-Can only be called by the room admin, kicks a user out of the room, and does not allow them to return (unless re-invited)

-    {
-        "action":"banUser",
-        "payload": {
-                    "roomName": "[name of room]",
-                    "user": user,
-                    "kick": [user to kick],
-                    "sesskey": sessionkey
-        }
-    }

-*Response*

-If successful, the value of `status` will be `ok` and the kicked user's session will be terminated and their user record removed.
-A message will be pushed to the room by `SYSTEM` to note that that user has been kicked and banned.

-If the requesting user lacks the privileges to kick a user, `SYSTEM` will push a message to warn that `user` tried to ban `tokick`.

 ### kickUser

 Can only be called by the room admin, kicks a user out of the room (but allows them to return).
 Useful where you think a user's session has hung (for example)